bengreenier-archive/digit-surge/README.md

 ## What?

-A simple `cli` style interface that provides an easy way to use `digit-micro`.
+A simple web-based `cli` style interface that provides an easy way to use `digit-micro`.
+Live at [https://digit.surge.sh](https://digit.surge.sh).

 ## License